 Please Note: We typically serve clients who are looking to build homes $300K and above.
 If you would like to proceed with scheduling a meeting, click here to fill out our contact form.
 You are also welcome to call 479.464.7336 to schedule your appointment.

 What's the difference between an estimate and a price?

-A n "Estimate" is just that, "an Estimate".
+An "Estimate" is just that, "an Estimate".
 It can change based on the amount of time passed before a solid contract is signed.
 We do our best to create estimates that are accurate and the same as the actual contract price.
 Usually changes in cost that would occur are due to material/labor cost fluctuations since the time of the estimate.
-Sometimes, when preparing an estimate, you, as the homeowner may not have a specific lot yet chosen.
-Again, we do our best to ensure the estimate is very close to the contract price, and usually if not much time has elapsed between the estimate and contract signing time, and the house plans and lot specifications are in full detail, the price is usually the same as the original estimate.
+Sometimes, when preparing an estimate, you as the homeowner may not have a specific lot yet chosen.
+Lot or land topography can affect the cost of building your home.
+Again, we do our best to ensure the estimate is very close to the contract price, and usually, if not much time has elapsed between the estimate and the contract signing, and the house plans and lot specifications are in full detail from the very beginning, the price is usually the same as the original estimate.

 A "Price" is generally fixed (depending on your written agreement) and is usually based on more detailed information taken from a site visit, drawings, and detailed home plans.
 A hard building price requires a fixed set of specifications and scope of work, and therefore requires a great deal of "pre-planning" and designing.
 This method is the best in the way of price protection compared to that of an estimate, which typically includes less detail and no "hard" pricing.